CoderLine/alphaSkia/lib/dotnet/AlphaSkia.Native.Android/README.md

-﻿# AlphaSkia Android Runtime Dependencies
+﻿# alphaSkia Android Runtime Dependencies

-This package contains the AlphaSkia runtime dependencies for Android.
+This package contains the alphaSkia runtime dependencies for Android.